quasar-finance/questnet/docs/Get_quasar.md

 ```
 ### Binary installation

+(Currently tested in Ubuntu 22)

-1. Download the binary from [here](https://github.com/quasar-finance/binary-release/).
+1. Download the binary corresponding to the testnet version from [here](https://github.com/quasar-finance/binary-release/).
 2. Put it in your desired folder (it is useful to have it in your PATH)

 ### Creating your keys